-Some would argue that even today, an effective solution providing accurate, complete and timely visibility—where goods are, how fast products are moving when they are will arrive, and how much it all costs—remains a problem.
+Some would argue that even today, an effective solution providing accurate, complete, and timely visibility—where goods are, how fast products are moving, when they will arrive, and how much it costs—all remains a problem.

-In many cases, they’d be right.
-The challenge of track and trace has become particularly vexing as technology platforms, and the data they generate, have proliferated.
-Today, visibility systems are fed by a multitude of platforms with various acronyms – ERP, SCP, WMS, TMS, SCE, AP, AR as well as trucking, freight-forwarding, drayage, logistics, and freight audit systems.
+In many cases, they would be correct.
+The challenge of track and trace has become particularly vexing as technology platforms and the data they generate have proliferated.
+Today, visibility systems are fed by a multitude of platforms with various acronyms – ERP, SCP, WMS, TMS, SCE, AP, AR.
+Not to mention trucking, freight-forwarding, drayage, logistics, and freight audit systems.
 It’s yet another example of being data-rich and intelligence-poor.
-You have all this data in front of you but little to no knowledge of what it means and how to really use it to improve your business.
+You have all this data, but little to no knowledge of what it means or how to use it to improve your business.

-The answer requires us to redefine what track and trace—visibility as we now call it—really means.
-It starts by understanding three things your track and trace platform not telling you.
+The answer requires us to redefine what track and trace—visibility, as we now call it—really means.
+It starts by understanding three things your track and trace platform is not telling you.

 1. Your track and trace is limiting proactivity.

 In today’s mobile, GPS-connected world, it’s easy to find out where a shipment is.
-Query the driver’s smartphone or a truck’s ELD telematics, and find out, within minutes and feet, a shipment’s location.
+Query the driver’s smartphone or a truck’s ELD telematics, and find out the shipment’s location within minutes and feet.
 However, what does that do for you?
 Also, how does that help fix a problem?

-Real visibility in today’s e-commerce driven world—receiving and fulfilling the order today, scheduling and tendering the pickup, delivering it on-time tomorrow, and accurately knowing the cost and exceptions—requires far more than just a location ping.
+Real visibility in today’s e-commerce driven world—receiving and fulfilling the order today, scheduling and tendering the pickup, delivering it on time tomorrow, and accurately knowing the cost and exceptions—requires far more than just a location ping.
 It demands reliable tools built on immediate and accurate data, pulled in real-time from multiple platforms.
-Real visibility provides the ability to analyze and act quickly.
+Advanced visibility provides the ability to analyze and act quickly.
 It’s a reality shift that renders the old world of historical metrics obsolete.

 2. Your data is not informing your budget.

 Don’t misunderstand.
-Monthly KPIs showing your supply chain performed, on-time delivery percentage, and your expenses remain valuable.
-However, waiting a month or more to discover 30% of your shipments last month went to the spot market and cost you 40% more because your qualified core carriers are rejecting 25% of your tenders, does you no good.
-As a result, the money is gone, and it’s not coming back.
+Monthly KPIs showing your supply chain’s performance, on-time delivery percentage, and expenses remain valuable.
+However, waiting a month or more to discover 30% of your shipments last month went to the spot market and cost you 40% more because your qualified core carriers are rejecting 25% of your tenders does you no good.
+That is old news — the money is gone, and it’s not coming back.

 3. Incomplete visibility is hindering your logistics strategy.

-Visibility is a much more holistic view of the logistics lifecycle.
+Visibility is a much more holistic view of your logistics.
 It includes not just in-transit status notices and transportation documents, such as bills of lading, delivery receipts, and freight invoices.
-But, it also includes supplier invoices, purchase orders, remittance advice, and other data tied to the overall transaction.
-All of it, on the same dashboard, in real time.
+But, it also provides supplier invoices, purchase orders, remittance advice, and other data tied to the overall transaction.

-Visibility is completely integrated and up-to-date freight rate-base with defined accessorials.
-Similarly, it can accept, match and audit invoices in real-time.
-Additionally, business rules guide good decision making.
+Visibility should be completely integrated and up-to-date with your carrier’s rate-base with defined accessorials.
+Invoices can be accepted, matched, and audited in real-time.
+Well-defined business rules guide good decision-making.
 Critically, alerts help you correct errors before they cascade into other problems.
-Moreover, it provides a daily, updated, real-time dashboard of defined KPI’s which give you a clear picture of how your transportation operations are running, where there are problems that need attention, and what you are paying.
-Today, not 30 days from now.
+Moreover, it provides a real-time dashboard of defined KPIs.
+These provide a clear picture of how your operation is running, the issues that need attention, and what you’re paying.
+Advanced visibility delivers this accurate information today, not 30 days from now.

-- Be prescriptive, not reactive.
-Are my current systems providing me with a reactionary look in the rear-view mirror; or does is give me the view ahead—a heads-up into obstacles or decision-exceptions which hurt service or cost goals—and proactively recommend a solution?
+Are my current systems providing me with a reactionary look in the rear-view mirror?
+Or does it show me the view ahead—the obstacles which hurt service or cost goals—and proactively recommend a solution?

 Your freight is delivered, and you pay your carriers.
 However, real visibility tells you if you’re paying what you planned.
-It helps identify problems in processes and resolving issues, so it doesn’t happen again.
+It helps identify problems in processes and resolves issues so it doesn’t happen again.
 Ultimately, it powers problem-solving outside of your processes to see, correct, and adjust to get your operations back on track.

 That’s the holy grail.
 It is achieved by recalibrating our view of track and trace from a simple tracking function to a strategic logistics management and visibility lifecycle.
-With the right tools and an open-minded, data-first approach to change, you can turn a traditionally reactive, low-value process, into a proactive, high-value strategic imperative that elevates you above your competition.
+Begin with the right tools and an open-minded, data-first approach to change.
+Then you can turn a traditionally reactive, low-value process into a proactive, high-value, strategic imperative that elevates you above your competition.